RatseerOfRattesse/COAWiki/docs/index.md

 *READ BLINDSIGHT ITS SO GOOD*

 - Compiled everything I did while off in China
-- Changed css for lists so that they look prettier
+- Changed CSS for lists so that they look prettier
 - Changed subtitle of, added links to, and added [Metasphere and Physisphere](Worldbuilding/The%20Cosmos/Firmament%20Theory/Metasphere.md/#metasphere-and-physisphere) section to the [Metasphere](Worldbuilding/The%20Cosmos/Firmament%20Theory/Metasphere.md)
 - Revised [The Governance](Worldbuilding/Realities/Kaaldenvale/Magic%20System/index.md)
     - Edited, changed subtitle of, removed incomplete warning, and added links to [The Governance](Worldbuilding/Realities/Kaaldenvale/Magic%20System/index.md)